Casparian strip

-Discovery
+History

-The discovery of the Casparian strip dates back to the mid-19th century, and advances in the understanding of the endodermis of plant roots.
-In 1865, the German botanist Robert Caspary first described the endodermis of the root of plants, found that its cell wall was thickened, and named it Schuchtzscheide.
-Later scholars called the thickened part of it the Carls Belt, which was named after Casbury.
+The discovery of the Casparian strip dates back to 1865, when the German botanist Robert Caspary first described the endodermis (Schutzscheide) of plant roots and a thickening of the endodermal cell wall.
+Later scholars named the thickening the Casparian strip, after Caspary.
 The term "Caspary'schen fleck" (Caspary'schen fleck) appeared in the 1870s literature, and after the 20th century, it was often called the Casparian strip.
-In 1922, researchers first left the Casparian strip from the root of plants to study its composition.
+In 1903, Kroemer first isolated the Casparian strip from endodermal tissue using concentrated sulfuric acid to dissolve the surrounding cell wall material.